A print-friendly version of this fact sheet is available in the link above.

 Timetables for improvement that have been notified to a provider after 1 July 2019, will reference the new Standards even if the original compliance decision was made against the old Standards.
 This will require delegated decision makers of the Commission to consider the subject matter of the area for improvement rather than refer to the expected outcomes or requirements not met.
 This confirms that the provider is required to undertake improvements with reference to the new Standards.

 For example, a site audit was conducted from 20 to 21 June 2019.
 The Commission made a decision on 19 July 2019 that the approved provider failed to meet expected outcome 2.7 Medication Management of the Accreditation Standards in relation to the residential aged care service.
 The provider of the service was advised of the following areas in which improvements in relation to the service must be made to ensure the new Standards are complied with:

 - the evaluation and review of care recipients' medication needs and preferences is to be regularly undertaken by a pharmacist or medical officer

 - all medication side effects to be reported to the care recipient's medical officer

 - staff to be made aware of follow-up actions and protocols as a result of adverse drug reactions and adverse pathology results

 The provider was given a timetable in which these improvements were to be made.

-For support in understanding the amendments to the Rules and their operational implications, please contact the Regulatory Policy team at email@example.com or contact your local Regional Office by calling 1800 951 822 (free call) or by emailing firstname.lastname@example.org.
+For support, please contact the Aged Care Quality and Safety Commission by emailing firstname.lastname@example.org or contact your local Regional Office by calling 1800 951 822 (free call).